Enhance lawn care with free online tools

 Knowing the soil moisture in your area can help improve water conservation and provide better turf conditions.
 Free soil moisture maps

-Growing degree day (GDD) accumulation is commonly used in row crop agriculture to predict important events in plant development, such as crop maturity.
-In turfgrass management, GDDs are utilized to predict weed seed germination, seedhead emergence and insect pest activity.
+In turfgrass management, Growing Degree Days (GDDs) are used to predict weed seed germination, seedhead emergence and insect pest activity.

 Since weather patterns can vary from one geographic area to the next and from year to year, GDDs allow LCOs to monitor heat accumulation in their area, which translates to the development of plants and insects.
-It also allows LCOs to refine product application timing based on actual weather patterns in their area, rather than a predetermined calendar-based schedule.
+They also allow LCOs to refine product application timing based on actual weather patterns in their area, rather than a predetermined calendar-based schedule.
 Sign-up for GDD email alerts

 that are specifically targeted for your area.